-At present, there are seventeen pastors in the ELDoNA:
+At present, there are eighteen pastors in the ELDoNA:

-Pr.
-Gilbert Eliason (Sts.
+- Pr.
+Jerry Dulas (Sts.
 Peter and Paul Lutheran Church, Simpsonville, SC)

-Pr.
-Eric Stefanski (Holy Trinity Lutheran Church, Harrison, Bull Shoals, Conway,
+- Pr.
+Eric Stefanski (Holy Trinity Evangelical-Lutheran Church, Harrison, AR; Emmanuel Evangelical-Lutheran Mission, Conway, AR)

-Pr.
-Tim Tolar (St. Luke Lutheran Church, Kenai, Homer, and Fairbanks, AK).
+- Pr.
+Timothy Tolar (St. Luke Lutheran Church, Kenai, Homer, and Fairbanks, AK)